ibm-ecosystem-engineering/APICv10/instructions/Lab1/index.md

     ```

-    You can also down the file using this link : [hotelreview.yaml](https://github.com/ibm-ecosystem-lab/APICv10/blob/main/hotelreview.yaml)
+    You can also download the file using this link : [hotelreview.yaml](https://github.com/ibm-ecosystem-lab/APICv10/blob/main/hotelreview.yaml)

     Choose the downloaded
     [[HotelReview.yaml]] OpenAPI